Three Reasons Nicola's Marketplace Celebrates Local Food

 There are no farm to table restaurants in Italy because every restaurant in Italy is farm to table.
 They all source ingredients from the farms in their regions.

 The philosophy of Italian food is to use what’s around you.
 That means that a restaurant in Northern Italy is not likely to serve fresh seafood from the southern coast.
 And a restaurant in Sicily is unlikely to have pumpkin from Mantova on the menu.

 The emphasis on local food keeps regional food traditions alive and ensures that the food is as fresh and delicious as possible.

 Chef Nicola learned to appreciate and respect the food around him from his Nonna.
-Though she didn’t source every ingredient hyper-locally, she still emphasized the importance of celebrating food that was raised in the same place it is eaten.
+Though she didn’t source every ingredient hyper-locally, she still emphasized the importance of celebrating food that was grown or raised in the same place it is eaten.

 Then, during his time living in Italy, Chef Nicola embraced the tradition even further.
 When he returned to New Jersey, he knew that to make pasta and Italian food as authentically as possible, he had to buy as many local ingredients as possible.

 Locally sourced food is a necessary component of bringing authentic Italian traditions and foods straight to your home.

 Buying Food From Local Farms is More Sustainable